Mark Berry (baseball)

-Mark Berry (born September 22, 1962 in Oxnard, California) is the former third base coach for the Cincinnati Reds.
-He spent 27 seasons in the Reds organization as a player, coach, and manager.
+Mark Berry (born September 22, 1962) is an American former professional baseball coach in Major League Baseball (MLB).
+He served as the third base coach for the Cincinnati Reds and has spent 27 seasons in the Reds organization as a player, coach, and manager.

 Early life

-Berry graduated from Hueneme High School in Oxnard in 1981.
+Berry graduated from Hueneme High School in Oxnard, California in 1981.
 He played college baseball at Oxnard Junior College and the University of Arkansas.

 Playing career

 The Reds selected Berry in the 6th round of the 1984 draft with the 137th overall pick.
 He was signed by baseball scout Bill Clark.
 In his seven seasons as a Reds minor leaguer he, predominantly, played catcher, but also played first base, third base, nine games in the outfield, and one game at shortstop.
 He was a Pioneer League All-Star catcher in his first season in 1984, then was the Most Valuable Player for the Tampa Tarpons in 1986 and was ranked the organization's eight-best prospect in 1985 and 1987.
 He retired as a player in 1990.